sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 We will make sure that the OSS reused by ESDC is free from security vulnerabilities.
 Similarly, we will include in our security testing all of the code that we make available as OSS.
 The open-source working methods and tools will be available to interested colleagues and we will help them try out innovative open-source solutions.
-We can focus on recruiting staff with proven open-source expertise and strengthen ties with open-source communities, by organising joint activities and finding practical ways to help projects achieve sustainability.
+We can focus on recruiting staff with proven open-source expertise and strengthen ties with open-source communities, by organizing joint activities and finding practical ways to help projects achieve sustainability.

 When selecting new IT solutions, we will put more emphasis on the role of open standards and OSS.
 By balancing immediate technology needs and future flexibility, we can take account of sovereignty, openness and long-term interests.

 To make sure these actions are executed in an organized, coordinated and scheduled manner, the strategy establishes a small CoE.
-It will liaise between projects, teams and subject-matter experts, and encourage the organisation on its path towards an open working culture.
+It will liaise between projects, teams and subject-matter experts, and encourage the organization on its path towards an open working culture.